Our Story

 Why “Celebrate Fatigues”?

-US Military personnel wear a variety of uniforms throughout their service based on environment and location.
+US Military personnel wear a variety of uniforms throughout their service.
 The most casual and most often worn are fatigues also known as battledress.
-Fatigues are made in a variety of camouflage fabrics for the different branches (Air Force, Army, Coast Guard, Marines, and Navy) and for the different operational environments.
+Fatigues are made in a variety of camouflage fabrics for the different branches (Air Force, Army, Marines, and Navy) and for different operational environments.

 Celebrate Fatigues is intent on helping military families dispose of the uniforms with dignity.
 We can then recycle and repurpose the fatigues allowing others to remember the service and sacrifice made and honor the men and women who have served in our military.